 Top 10 tips on how to learn a language naturally while traveling

 Languages allow us to connect with strangers and learn about different cultures while reflecting on our own.
 What is stopping you from learning another language?

 Ever since I was a child, I've been fascinated by languages.

-I grew up monolingual in Germany, but my family always brought me along on trips to Spain, which is why at a very young age I was inspired to learn Spanish.
+I grew up monolingual in Germany, but my family always brought me along on trips to Spain, which is why at a very young age I was inspired to learn Spanish on my own.
 At the age of eight or nine, I was already teaching myself the basics.

 Communication has always been my primary motivation to learn a language.
 And until now, I can't get enough of it!